 Superintendent Aldarelli, Board President Patel, and Edison Township Board of Education,

-We are writing to you today to share our deep disappointment in Edison Board of Education’s rash decision to remove the critical Transgender Student Guidance Policy.
+We are writing to you today to share our sincere hope that the Edison Board of Education will make the right decision on October 29 at your upcoming meeting and vote to preserve Student Policy 5756.
 This policy, which was borne of legislation signed by then-Governor Chris Christie directed the Commissioner of the Department of Education to develop standards for the care and protection of transgender and nonbinary students in New Jersey Public Schools.

 From this direction came a close and concentrated study and survey of the many issues faced by our trans and nonbinary students, culminating in the issuance of transgender student guidance Policy 5756 in 2019, which was voluntarily adopted by school boards across the state.